 If recent Buy/Sell prices on the dealer-to-dealer Certified Coin Exchange mean anything, then the gravy train may be slowing down.
 The Buy/Sell price for one prominent dealer (published 6/19) indicates a bear market, at least in the short term, with an offer price of $630 for proofs delivered over the next two to five weeks.
 This is down $51 from the dealer’s current buy level.
 Other dealers who post on the site anticipate similar declines.

 This comes on the heels of the Mint finally delivering its orders.
 The bulk of the issue has now shipped, with the remaining pieces scheduled for delivery at the end of June.
 How the market handles 50,000 gold Baseball coins remains to be seen, but the fact remains that the issue has become much less scarce in recent days.

-The silver dollar coin, which also sold out, has a much higher mintage (400,000 coins), but as David Harper at Numismatic News points out, deliveries on this coin has been slower.
-The Mint told Harper that only one third of the issue has been shipped, and they anticipate that it might take until the end of July to fill all of the outstanding orders.
+The silver dollar coin, which also sold out, has a much higher mintage (400,000 coins), but as David Harper at Numismatic News points out, deliveries on this coin have been slower.
+The Mint told Harper that only one-third of the issue has been shipped, and they anticipate that it might take until the end of July to fill all of the outstanding orders.